aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to MHTML via .NET" h2=".NET API to Export EPUB to MHTML on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides developers with the ability to add document manipulation and conversion features to their .NET applications.
+It includes a powerful PDF Processing API, Aspose.PDF for .NET, which enables developers to convert EPUB files to DOC.
+Once the conversion is complete, developers can use the powerful Document Processing API, Aspose.Words for .NET, to render the DOC file to MHTML.

+The Aspose.PDF for .NET API provides developers with a wide range of features to manipulate PDF documents.
+It allows developers to create, edit, and convert PDF documents with ease.
+It also supports a variety of features such as text extraction, text search, document splitting, document merging, and more.
+The API also provides support for a variety of image formats, including JPEG, PNG, TIFF, and BMP.

+The Aspose.Words for .NET API provides developers with the ability to create, edit, and convert documents in a variety of formats.
+It supports a variety of features such as document conversion, document comparison, document merging, document splitting, and more.
+It also supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert EPUB file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to MHTML.
+Aspose.Total for .NET is a powerful API that provides developers with the ability to add document manipulation and conversion features to their .NET applications.
+It includes a powerful PDF Processing API, Aspose.PDF for .NET, which enables developers to convert EPUB files to DOC.
+Once the conversion is complete, developers can use the powerful Document Processing API, Aspose.Words for .NET, to render the DOC file to MHTML.
+The API provides developers with a wide range of features to manipulate PDF documents, as well as a variety of features to create, edit, and convert documents in a variety of formats.
+It also supports a variety of image formats, making it a powerful and versatile API for document manipulation and conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}